uktrade/update-supply-chain-information/README.md

 locust --config .locust.conf
 ```

-Refer tool's docs for more info on the flags used.
+Refer to the tool's docs for more info on the flags used.

 ### Automated accessibility testing:
 The project uses the [cypress-axe](https://github.com/component-driven/cypress-axe) package which allows for the automation of accessibility testing within tests written with cypress.